Preview Changes will not be visible to customers until published.

 • Ongoing is best used for ongoing planning OR planning paid for over the course of a period of time.

 4. Decide whether to allow your firm advisors to add new invoices to existing engagements using this workflow.
-(By default this is not allowed.)

-Best practice is to turn this on if your firm has evergreen financial planning agreements and advisors could be billing one-time invoices for an agreement.
+Best practice is to turn this on if your firm has evergreen financial planning agreements, and advisors could be billing one-time invoices for an agreement.
 This will give them the ability to associate new invoices with an open engagement.

 Toggle to on (green) to enable: